 *The birth of Mary Montgomery Booze is celebrated on this date in 1878.
 She was a Black teacher and public policy administrator.

 Born Mary Cordelia Montgomery in Mound Bayou, MS. to parents who had been enslaved when young, she grew up in the Mississippi Delta.
 Her father, Isaiah T. Montgomery, was a cotton producer politically allied with Booker T. Washington.
 In 1887, the Montgomery’s moved to Bolivar County south of Clarksdale in the rich delta country of northwestern Mississippi.
-There he founded an all-Black agricultural community, Mound Bayou, located along the Mississippi River.
+He founded an all-Black agricultural community, Mound Bayou, along the Mississippi River.

 She was educated locally before going to New Orleans, Louisiana, where she studied for two years at the historically black Straight University.
 She returned to Mound Bayou and worked as a bookkeeper in the family business.
 She also taught at the teacher-training Mound Bayou Normal Institute.
-In 1901, she married Eugene P. Booze, who thereafter entered into a business partnership with his father-in-law.
+In 1901, she married Eugene P. Booze, who entered into a business partnership with his father-in-law.
 The Boozes had two children.

 Despite state restrictions that effectively disenfranchised most Blacks, she joined the Republican Party.
 Beginning in 1924, she served as a committeewoman from Mississippi to the Republican National Committee, the first Black woman who holds that position.
 She became a subject of innuendo in fierce state politics during the 1928 presidential campaign that year.
 Governor Theodore Bilbo of Mississippi, a populist Democrat and supporter of his party's nominee, Governor Al Smith, claimed that the Republican candidate, Herbert Hoover, had danced with Booze in Mississippi; Bilbo described her as a "negress."

-The rendezvous had supposedly occurred at Mound Bayou the previous year, when Hoover, as the United States Secretary of Commerce, was in Mississippi inspecting damage from the Great Mississippi Flood of 1927.
+The rendezvous had supposedly occurred at Mound Bayou the previous year when Hoover, as the United States Secretary of Commerce, was in Mississippi inspecting damage from the Great Mississippi Flood of 1927.
 The all-Democratic Mississippi State Legislature had highly commended Hoover's work in flood relief after flooding devastated hundreds of thousands of acres in the Delta.
-The Shreveport Times of Louisiana ran a photograph of sixteen Republican national committeewomen, including Booze, under the heading "GOP for Racial, Social Equality".
+The Shreveport Times of Louisiana ran a photograph of sixteen Republican national committeewomen, including Booze, under the heading "GOP for Racial, Social Equality."

 Democratic U.S. Representative James B. Aswell of Louisiana's 8th congressional district, since disbanded, speaking on KWKH radio in Shreveport, criticized Hoover's support for desegregation of the American South.
 Hoover's southern supporters, most of them business-oriented Democrats, criticized Smith as a candidate, noting there was racial intermarriage in New York.
 Others opposed him because he was Roman Catholic.
 Bilbo's story may have been an attempt to rouse his conservative base.